MJ231/Live-Project/README.md

 # Live Project at The Tech Academy

 ## Introduction:
+The Tech Academy gave me the opportunity to gain experience working with a team on a Live Project.
 In the last two weeks of my time at the Tech Academy, I worked with my fellow peers to develop and update a full-scale Theatre Website in C#.
 It was neat to see how other good developers work with what they have to make a quality, and effiecint product.
 I worked on several stories that I am very proud of.
-Now, much of the site had already been built, but everyone on the team had a chance to work on front-end and back-end stories.
+Now, much of the site had already been built, but everyone on the team had a chance to work on Front-End and Back-End stories.
+The task was to work on the Rental portion of the main project.
 Over the two week sprint, I also had the opportunity to work on some other project management and team programming skills that I'm confident I will use again on future projects.

 Below are some of the descriptions of stories I worked on over the course of the two week period.
 You will see code snippets and navagation links for a few of the coding stories.